Estimated reading time: 7 minutes

 How to Protect Your Mental Health During the Coronavirus Pandemic

 The real goal of meditation is to realize that there is no goal.
-If you’re new to meditation, in the beginning, you might feel like it isn’t working or if there’s even a purpose.
+In the beginning, you might feel like it isn’t working or if there’s even a purpose.
 You might spend the entire time talking to yourself in your head.
 That’s okay, just let it all happen.
 It’s all part of the process.
 Just pay attention to these events in the mind, and just let them be.
 Accepting things as they are is how we learn how to deal with everything life has to throw at you, including coronavirus.

 You don’t have to believe in any particular spiritual tradition, and you don’t have to believe in any, in order to find meditation useful.
 If you make a point of meditating for ten minutes every day for two weeks, you’ll find that you’re in a better place mentally.
 Even without the outside world situation having changed at all, you’ll have more clarity.